Robust deep learning-based semantic organ segmentation in hyperspectral images: Related work

-\citeauthor{moccia_uncertainty-aware_2018} acquired \ac{msi} data of seven pigs (57 images) in the setting of hepatic laparoscopic surgery \cite{moccia_uncertainty-aware_2018}.
-They turned the actual organ segmentation problem into a classification problem in the following way: Based on manually extracted textural and spectral features from automatically segmented superpixels, they trained a support vector machine to classify six organs (liver, gallbladder, spleen, diaphragm, intestine, and abdominal wall).
+\citeauthor{moccia_uncertainty-aware_2018} acquired \ac{msi} data of seven pigs (57 images) in the setting of hepatic laparoscopic surgery \autocite{moccia_uncertainty-aware_2018}.
+They turned the actual organ segmentation problem into a classification problem in the following way: Based on manually extracted textural and spectral features from automatically segmented superpixels, they trained a \ac{svm} to classify six organs (liver, gallbladder, spleen, diaphragm, intestine, and abdominal wall).
 They showed that the classification accuracy for their \ac{msi} data was superior to the classification accuracy for a selection of only three channels.
 However, the selected channels were too narrow to represent an RGB image.

 \citeauthor{akbari_wavelet-based_2008} acquired seven \ac{hsi} images of abdominal organs for a single pig.
-Five organs (spleen, colon, small intestine, bladder, peritoneum) were annotated for these images and pixel-based organ classification was performed while learning vector quantization \cite{kohonen_learning_1995} of compressed spectra \cite{akbari_wavelet-based_2008}.
+Five organs (spleen, colon, small intestine, bladder, peritoneum) were annotated for these images and pixel-based organ classification was performed while learning vector quantization \autocite{kohonen_learning_1995} of compressed spectra \autocite{akbari_wavelet-based_2008}.
 Given the small size of the data set consisting only of a single individual and the unclear separation between train and test data, a subsequent evaluation on an independent test set comprising a larger number of individuals remains to be performed.